iftas-org/resources/CARIAD/README.md

 IFTAS DNI domains are always included, regardless of source agreement

-The CARIAD project is a domain list.
-Operators of ActivityPub services may or may not use this database information to classify or block an IP address or domain, it is their choice to do so.

-All delistings are free of charge.
+The CARIAD project aims to maintain a healthy digital ecosystem by helping ActivityPub service providers to classify or block domains exhibiting harmful behavior.
+Our commitment to freedom of association means everyone is free to block anyone, at any time, for any reason.
+ActivityPub is predominantly a volunteer-operated messaging service, and as such, no-one can be forced to accept your content.

+We support fair practices and offer a process for delisting domains that have addressed the reasons for their initial listing.

 In order to delist a domain, a request must be sent from an address at the listed domain (eg: abuse@listed-domain.tld) to our contact address below, with evidence that the issue has been resolved.
 We may verify the address by sending back a confirmation message and asking for a response.

+Delisting requests must be send to the delisting email address, written in English language, in text form: delist-cariad (a) iftas (.) org

 Requests are typically investigated and processed within three business days.

-Delisting requests must be send to the delisting email address, written in English language, in text form: delist-cariad (a) iftas (.) org
+All delistings are free of charge.